AnneEM78/gift-lookup-service/docs/tutorials/add_a_recipient.md

 Expect this tutorial to take about 15 minutes to complete.

-## Before you start

-Make sure you've completed the [Before you start a tutorial](before-you-start-a-tutorial) topic on the development system you'll use for the tutorial.

 ## Add a recipient

 Adding a recipient to the service requires that you add (`POST`) the details of a new [`recipient`](../api/create_recipient) resource to the service.